Termite Damage & Home Insurance: Why It's Not Covered

 Can I add termite coverage to my homeowners policy?

-No. Termite coverage cannot be added as a rider or endorsement to a standard homeowners insurance policy.
-It is a categorical exclusion.
+No. Termite coverage cannot be added as a rider or endorsement to a standard homeowners insurance policy in 2026.
+It is a categorical exclusion, similar to how mold and gradual damage are treated.
 Your alternatives are a dedicated termite bond or warranty from a licensed pest control company, or in limited cases, a home warranty add-on with a very low coverage cap.
 These are separate products from insurance and should be budgeted for independently.

 How often should I get a termite inspection?

 Most pest control professionals and housing experts recommend a professional termite inspection at least once per year, particularly in warm, humid climates where subterranean termites are most active.
-If you live in a lower-risk area or have an active termite bond (which typically includes annual inspections), you are likely covered.
-If you've never had an inspection, scheduling one is a smart first step regardless of where you live.
+Basic inspections in 2026 average $100 to $130 (with a typical range of $75 to $275), and many pest companies offer them free when tied to a service quote.
+If you have an active termite bond, annual inspections are typically included, and if you've never had an inspection, scheduling one is a smart first step regardless of where you live.

 Compare Home Insurance Plans in Ohio